 BH I/DD Tailored Plans will be specifically designed to serve the complex needs of individuals with significant behavioral health disorders, intellectual and developmental disabilities, substance use disorders, and traumatic brain injury, as well as foster children — populations Trillium and all other LME/MCOs have long served.
 We also expect the Tailored Plans will serve uninsured individuals currently receiving state-funded services, regardless of their diagnosis.

 Both Standard Plans and BH IDD Tailored Plans will integrate physical health, behavioral health, and pharmacy services to best serve individual needs.
-To learn more, please visit the new NC Medicaid Managed Care website here or view the Frequently Asked Question below.
-Trillium will continue to serve members with complex needs (significant behavioral health disorders, intellectual and developmental disabilities, substance use disorders, traumatic brain injury, and foster children) once the Standard Plans go live in February 2020.
-Tailored Plans will not launch until 2021.
+To learn more, please visit the new NC Medicaid Managed Care website here or view the Frequently Asked Questions below.
+Trillium will continue to serve members with complex needs (significant behavioral health disorders, intellectual and developmental disabilities, substance use disorders, traumatic brain injury, and foster children) once the Standard Plans go live.
+Tailored Plans will not launch until later.

 INFORMATION FOR MEMBERS AND FAMILIES

 Members do not need to do anything at this time.
 They will be contacted by the state if the state determines they will be served by the Standard Plan.
 Notification letters will include instructions if they feel they should be served by the Tailored Plan.
 The state has published a “County Playbook: Medicaid Managed Care” website that will post many of the letters and communications that will be developed for members.